Caracas Museum of Contemporary Art

-Caracas Museum of Contemporary Art (Museo de Arte Contemporáneo de Caracas or MACC) is a museum of modern art located in the Parque Central Complex in Caracas, Venezuela.
-It was founded on 30 August 1973 by the journalist and art patron Sofía Ímber, also its director from 1973 to her dismissal in the Chavist cultural revolution of 2001.
+Caracas Museum of Contemporary Art Armando Reverón (Museo de Arte Contemporáneo de Caracas Armando Reverón, MACCAR), also known simply as the Caracas Museum of Contemporary Art (Museo de Arte Contemporáneo de Caracas, MACC), is a museum of modern and contemporary art located in the Parque Central Complex in Caracas, Venezuela.

+The museum was founded on 30 August 1973 by the journalist and art patron Sofía Ímber, who also served as its director from 1973 to her dismissal during the Chavist cultural revolution in 2001.
 It opened in 1974 and was the first museum in Venezuela to offer a specialist art library, a formal children's and adults' learning area, a special education department for the blind, and a multimedia arts centre.